Backpack Essentials: Featuring- Your Peer Coaches

 Getting ready for a new semester can be an overwhelming prospect, but it doesn't have to be.
 We hope that this list can get you started in a good direction for starting the new semester off right.

 If you are ever feeling totally overwhelmed by starting a new semester, set up a meeting with us!
 We would love to help give you individualized tips for starting the semester off on the right foot.
-You can make an appointment with us below!

 Until next time!
 This has been Confessions and Contemplations from us, your Academic Peer Coaches.